Marlins vs. Braves Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has recorded 25 hits with two doubles, a triple, seven home runs and four walks.
-He has driven in 23 runs.
+- Ozzie Albies has two doubles, a triple, seven home runs, seven walks and 23 RBI (26 total hits).

-- Albies enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .368 with a double, a triple, three home runs, a walk and nine RBI.
+- Albies heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .389 with a triple, three home runs, three walks and seven RBI.

 Albies Recent Games